osulp/kiosks/README.md

 - Webpack is configured to build the `dist-app.js` and place it in the assets directory for Rails Sprockets to include the app in the regular Rails asset pipeline.
 This decision was made to get a benefit from balancing the benefits of the Rails asset pipeline and using a better build tool (Webpack) for compiling a modern javascript app (React).

 # Development workflow
 Scripts found in `package.json` are designed to aid in typical development needs.
 All of the React app code is found in `app/assets/javascripts/components`.
+- **Install `node_modules`** : Run `yarn install` in the application root directory to install dependencies.

-- `$yarn run dev` : Used for active development of the React app, with an inline express webserver running with hot module reloading on `http://localhost:8080` using `webpack_dev/app.js` and `webpack_dev/index.html` to get the app running.
+- `yarn run dev` : Used for active development of the React app, with an inline express webserver running with hot module reloading on `http://localhost:8080` using `webpack_dev/app.js` and `webpack_dev/index.html` to get the app running.
-- `$yarn run prod` : Used for active development of the React app in conjuction with an operational Rails backend (`$rails s`).
+- `yarn run prod` : Used for active development of the React app in conjuction with an operational Rails backend (`rails s`).
 Webpack is watching for code changes and recompiling the `dist-app.js` found in `app/assets/javascripts`.
-- `$yarn run compile` : Production application deployment asset compilation.
+- `yarn run compile` : Production application deployment asset compilation.
 This should be run before Rails assets:compile in the deployment process.

 # React app structure
 App code is found in `app/assets/javascripts/components`.